 Mail and Emails: Incarcerated people at Oak Park Heights can still send and receive mail and emails as they normally would.

 Canteen: Items purchased from canteen are delivered to the living units.

 Education: Oak Park Heights is providing students with distance learning.
 Students receive education packets in their cells.
 If they are in need of tutor assistance, the incarcerated individuals are to receive tutoring at a table in the complex still using social distancing.
 If a teacher is needed, they will receive tutoring in the television room still adhering to social distancing.

 Treatment: Oak Park Height continues to provide small group and individual mental health treatment and interventions.
 Social distancing is maintained by Corrections Officers and Clinical Program Therapists.

-Television: Inmates still have access to televisions—both in their room and in the common areas, with the appropriate social distancing, which is monitored by Corrections Officers.
+Television: Incarcerated people still have access to televisions—their own purchased televisions and in the general population day rooms, with the appropriate social distancing, which is monitored by Corrections Officers.